Find Time-Saving Kindergarten Resources ➔

 These sun and moon activities are the perfect addition to the space lapbook

 First, we dive into important facts about the sun and moon.
 Then they will complete a Venn diagram to compare the sun and the moon.
-It’s a great way to teach these comparing and contrasting skills in an engaging way.
+It’s a great way to teach comparing and contrasting skills in an engaging way.

 One of my favorite things to teach about the moon is the different moon phases.
 Students are always excited to learn that there is a scientific reason why the moon changes its appearance.
 I like to start by asking if students have ever wondered why sometimes the moon is big, bright, and full but other times it is nothing more than a sliver in the sky.
-This is a great way to introduce them to the phases our moon goes through.
-This is a hands-on, engaging activity that will have them cutting and pasting the correct moon size/shape to the correct spot on the phase chart.
-Always a favorite for students!

 The Stars